matter-labs/zksync-lite-docs/docs/faq/faq.md

 ## When will the token be released?

 The team’s focus is to work on scalability for Ethereum.
-You can find any announcements from zkSync can be found on [Discord](https://discord.com/invite/px2aR7w), [Telegram](https://t.me/zksync), and [Twitter](https://twitter.com/zksync).
+You can find any announcements from zkSync on [Discord](https://discord.com/invite/px2aR7w), [Telegram](https://t.me/zksync), and [Twitter](https://twitter.com/zksync).

 ## How do I swap tokens on zkSync?

 While it is possible to make swaps, currently, there is no UI available for it.
 However the [infrastructure](../dev/swaps.md#swaps-and-limit-orders) is accessible for teams to build on top of zkSync.
-Paraswap, 1inch, and others will be providing a zkSync liquidity solution for projects that do not have liquidity providers.
+Paraswap, 1inch, and others will be providing zkSync liquidity solutions for projects that need liquidity providers.

-## Why are fees so high?
+## Why are the fees so high?

-Fees vary based on Layer 1 gas price because Layer 2 scaling solutions rely on posting data on Layer 1 — this allows us to inherit the security of Ethereum.
+Our fees depend on Layer 1 gas prices because with every Layer 2 transaction, we also post related data on Layer 1 — this allows us to inherit the security of Ethereum.

 ## How long are withdrawal times?